 The Origin Of ‘The Apple Doesn’t Fall Far From The Tree’

-Scattered around the bottom of an apple tree (or pretty much any fruit tree for that matter) is the fruit it produces.
-This fruit falls off the branches and drops to the ground, remaining close to the tree it came from.
-Eventually, this natural occurrence turned into a metaphor and now today, it means that a person ‘is not far off from how their parents are.’
+At the bottom of an apple tree (or pretty much any fruit tree for that matter), you might see the fruit it produces laying on the ground.
+The fruit falls off the branches and drops to the ground, but it remains close to the tree it came from.
+This natural occurrence eventually turned into a metaphor and now today, it means that a person ‘is not far off from how their parents are.’

-Well, it was me.
-I’m kidding.
 Unfortunately, the exact person is not known.
-Moreover, the place where it originated from is not clear either, however, I’ve heard it mentioned that this saying may have come from Asia, but it is hard to say for sure.
+Moreover, the place where it originated from is not clear either.
+I have heard that this saying might have come from Asia, but it is hard to say for sure.

 According to Richard Jenie, who wrote German Proverbs from the Orient, he mentions that this proverb makes an early appearance in the year 1585.
-That’s old, but the earliest I’ve seen it in print is from the year 1605.
-It’s in a book (named below) by Hieronymus Megiser.
-There are multiple proverbs listed in this book and on page 65, there’s a part that reads:
+That is old!
+The earliest I could find it in print is a little later than that, from 1605 in a book (named below) by Hieronymus Megiser.
+Multiple proverbs are listed in this book and on page 65, a part reads:

 (When translated from German to English, this says: “The apple does not fall far from the tree.”)